dariqa/-Network-Monitoring-Engineer---challenge/task2/README.md

 ### RTT

 Latency monitoring.
-Could indicate slowness in the whole chain from request to reply (ex. overload of this server or overload on backen or db server, slow network).
+Could indicate slowness in the whole chain from request to reply (e.g overload of this server or overload on backend or db server, slow network).

 ## How to monitor the metrics: